mohamedsaif/ai-hub-gateway-landing-zone/README.md

 ### AI Services and Indexes
 The API Management instance would be able to communicate with one-to-many Azure OpenAI or AI service, as illustrated in the diagram.
 This can be a mix of 1 or more services, in 1 or more subscriptions, and also be of different model types, such as [Azure OpenAI Services](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) or other models in [Azure Machine Learning Studio, for example Mistral](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-models-mistral?view=azureml-api-2).

-It is also posible to make [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) indexes available through the API Management instance.
+It is also possible to make [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) indexes available through the API Management instance.
 This is particularly useful when wanting to consume a same index of data in several applications, while ensuring finer-grain control on the index.

 For more details, see the [additional components section](#additional-components-deployment).